2006 Chinese Grand Prix: Background

 Following some impressive Friday test performances at Turkey and Italy, BMW Sauber's 19-year-old test driver, Sebastian Vettel, had agreed to see out the rest of the year with the German team.
 The young German driver had a busy schedule, as he was also competing in the Formula 3 Euroseries.

 With the sacking of Christian Klien, Red Bull announced that Robert Doornbos would replace him for the final 3 Grands Prix.
 Replacing Doornbos's role as the third driver was GP2 driver Michael Ammermüller.

 Toro Rosso announced during the week leading up to the Grand Prix, that they had signed Alex Hitzinger as their new technical director to replace Gabriele Tredozi.
 Hitzinger began his role in November 2006.

+Midland made a name change before the start of the weekend, and changed the name of the team to Spyker MF1 Racing, at the same time the name change to Spyker also meant a change of colors from Midland's red and white to a mix of orange and silver.
 Spyker MF1 announced their first driver for 2007 during the weekend, which was Dutch driver Christijan Albers.

 Super Aguri's Takuma Sato had a dismal start to the weekend as he was demoted ten places on the grid as his team changed the Honda engine in his car.
 Sato had been due to continue using the Honda V8 he ran at the last round in Italy, but the discovery of a problem, which had not been disclosed by Super Aguri, had prompted the team to replace the engine ahead of the Friday first practice session.